 You will also meet some of your future classmates, friends, and faculty.

-Because we consider this information vital to your academic success, all first-year students at UNCW are required to attend orientation.
+Because we consider this information vital to your academic success, all first-year students at UNCW are required

 Frequently Asked Questions